The A Rocha vision is born (1983–1985)

 In September 2000 David Payne becomes Managing Director of A Rocha International and, with his wife Betty, join the small existing team: Peter and Miranda Harris and Barbara Mearns.
 Their role is to ensure training and resources for all the projects.

 2002 is an exciting year, with nearly all the existing teams growing in size.
-During the next four years eight new National Organizations formally join the family: Finland, Bulgaria, Netherlands, India, Ghana, South Africa, Peru and Brazil.
+During the next four years eight new National Organizations formally join the family: Finland (closed in 2020), Bulgaria (closed in 2015), Netherlands, India, Ghana, South Africa, Peru and Brazil (closed in 2020).

 The International Team is strengthened by the addition of a Scientific Director based in Portugal, a European Co-ordinator based in Brussels and a Development Director based in France.

 Climate Stewards is launched in 2006 to encourage us all to reduce our carbon footprint and offset unavoidable emissions.
-Climate Stewards now supports community forestry and cook stove projects in Ghana, Kenya and Mexico.
+Climate Stewards now supports community forestry and cook stove projects in Ghana, Kenya, Mexico, Nepal and Uganda.

-After operating with a small dispersed International Team for eight years, ARI restructures in 2008-2009 so that the leadership is shared by a small Management Team based in the UK.
+After operating with a small dispersed International Team for eight years, A Rocha International restructures in 2008-2009 so that the leadership is shared by a small Management Team based in the UK.
 More specialists join, including Dave Bookless, to provide theological leadership and ensure that our science-based conservation is integrated with our biblical values.

 Three new National Organizations join the family: New Zealand, Switzerland and Uganda, bringing the total to nineteen.
 Others expand in influence.
 In Canada, there are now three hubs: in British Columbia, Manitoba and Ontario, whilst Good Seed Sunday helps churches all over the country to care for creation.